JorgeUbaldoR/sem3-25-pi-2024_25-G131/documentation/sprint1/ESINF/usei03/01.requirements-engineering/Readme.md

 **Output Data:**

-* List of the total production time for each item.
+* List of the total production time for all items.

 ### 1.6.
 System Sequence Diagram (SSD)